-The Indonesian Language Short Course (ILSC) provides intensive Indonesian language training for students from beginner to advanced levels.
+The Indonesian Language Short Course (ILSC) provides intensive Indonesian language training for students from introductory to advanced levels.
 Running in three-week sessions during university vacation periods, students can undertake the program either to fast-track or supplement language studies at their home university, or, for those students exploring an emerging interest in Indonesia, as an in-country, immersive introduction to the Indonesian language.

 New Colombo Plan Mobility Grants of $3,000 are available to ACICIS member university students participating in this program in 2017 and 2018.